Teaching continues to be conducted primarily in digital form, next to teaching on-site for clearly defined exceptional cases.

 The Teaching Evaluation service offers an empirically based instrument for evaluating courses.
-In the winter semester 2020/21 it also takes into account the special situation in digital teaching.
+In the summer semester 2021 it also takes into account the special situation in digital teaching.
 Teachers can use the results to select continuing education courses and formulate their own questions.
 Take the freedom to improve your teaching!

 The survey is available to all faculties and subjects and can be carried out centrally for individual areas on request.
 Furthermore, an individual evaluation is also possible via the internet platform Lehrevaluation-Uni-Kiel.
 For the development of digital teaching formats and the dialogue on teaching quality, student feedback is even more important, especially now.

-For regulations under higher education law which are linked to the duration of the Regestudies or the number of semesters, the higher education institution does not consider the summer semester 2020 to be a subject semester.
-Upon application, the higher education institutions will issue students who were enrolled in the 2020 summer semester with a certificate stating that they were unable to submit performance certificates or examination papers due to the pandemic and that this delayed the completion of their studies by one semester.
+For regulations under higher education law which are linked to the duration of the Regestudies or the number of semesters, the higher education institution does not consider the summer semester 2020, the wintersemester 2020/21 and the summer semester 2021 as a "Fachsemester".
+The higher education institutions issue students with a certificate stating that they were unable to submit performance certificates or examination papers due to the pandemic and that this delayed the completion of their studies by one semester.
 This does not affect the regulations on state examinations.
 (Source, German only)

 The University Computing Centre at the CAU recommends the following video conference tools for digital teaching:

 BigBlueButton is an OpenSource web conference system which is hosted in the University Computing Centre at the CAU and is therefore suitable for confidential content.
 It is good for digital teaching, conferences and team meetings.
 Access is guaranteed for all CAU employees (Login via the RZ identifier of the form suabc123).
 Conferences lasting up to four hours in total can be held.
 This service is available 24/7 for free.